Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

 • families visiting the Tunnel Tops playground and daily food trucks

-• hikers and walkers looking for scenic coastal and wooded trails
+• hikers and walkers looking for picturesque coastal and wooded trails

 • photographers chasing Golden Gate Bridge viewpoints and sunsets